gatsbyjs/gatsby/docs/blog/2019-05-03-how-gatsby-helped-jump-start-my-engineering-career/index.md

 But there's stuff you just can't learn until you work professionally -- how to be an effective team member, how to weight tickets.

-A lot of times, when we're learning to code, we get caught up in "is my resume perfect?" but when I was interviewing people, we were looking for, can we find people who want to learn?
+A lot of times, when we're learning to code, we get caught up in "is my résumé perfect?" but when I was interviewing people, we were looking for, can we find people who want to learn?
 Do you like playing around with cutting edge tech?

 And that's why Gatsby's great.